OWASP/CheatSheetSeries/CONTRIBUTING.md

 # How to contribute?

-**Note:** Regarding fixing of typo in existing cheat sheet, you can directly create a Pull Request.
+**Note:** Regarding fixing of typo in existing cheat sheet, you can directly create a Pull Request otherwise follow the process below.

 Follow these steps: